lsst/dp1_lsst_io/docs/processing/detection/index.rst

 When a photometry algorithm also involves fitting an ellipse, three different approaches are used:

-* In most elliptical galaxy photometry (e.g. Kron), the aperture a multiple of the second-moment shape measured in the reference band.
+* In most elliptical galaxy photometry (e.g. Kron), the aperture is a multiple of the second-moment shape measured in the reference band.
 * In `cModel <https://www.sdss3.org/dr8/algorithms/magnitudes.php#cmodel>`_ galaxy fitting, the models are fit independently to each band, and the fit from the reference image is used for additional forced photometry in all bands.
 * In multiprofit galaxy fitting, the models are fit simultaneously to all bands.